 Plant your avocado in a rich, well-draining container mix formulated for fruits and vegetables.
 Water frequently enough to keep the soil evenly moist, but not soggy, to avoid root rot.
 Keep an eye out for yellowing leaves, which can be a sign of overwatering.

-Feed your avocados using an organic fertilizer for fruits and vegetables once in the spring, once in the summer, and once in early fall.
+Feed your avocados using organic fertilizer for fruits and vegetables once in the spring, once in the summer, and once in early fall.
 Avoid fertilizing in the winter months, which is when the tree goes dormant.

 You can grow your own avocado plant using the seed from a grocery store avocado or by propagating a cutting from an existing plant.